facebookresearch/nevergrad/docs/windows.md

 The navigator is the main menu.
 From here, you can install, launch different softs, create or launch different environment and so on.

 We will create a fresh new environment for nevergrad.
-In the left menu, click on "*environments*" and then on create at the bottom.
+In the left menu, click on "*environments*" and then on the *create* button.

 You can choose the name you want, and then click on "*create*".